WhackJobInt/postal3scriptdocs/docs/wjifuncs/screenshake.md

 <h1>Example</h1>
 <pre><code class="language-js">
-// This will make the screen shake for 3 seconds pt_default
+// This will make the screen shake for 3 seconds, that is if the Player is near this entity. pt_default
 {
 	actions